4 Tips to Shop Safely on Black Friday and Cyber Monday

 4. BUY your purchases with a credit card, instead of a debit card.
 Credit cards are still the safest way to shop online, because fraud protection is swiftly enforced and simple to report.
 To be extra safe, ensure you don’t save credit card details on retailers websites.

-With hackers ready to take advantage of online shoppers, these tips will ensure you’re able to sale hunt with more peace of mind and have fun out there!
+With hackers ready to take advantage of online shoppers, be smart and download an antiphishing app like dfndr security to ensure you are safe from scams that appear during this time of year.
+We hope these tips will ensure you’re able to sale hunt with more peace of mind.
+Have fun out there!